 While still in high school, David was invited to assist on Dennis Muren’s first feature film, "Equinox" where he produced a full sized prop corpse, a miniature step pyramid and a miniature house for the film.

-For almost forty years David has worked on scores of commercials, T.V and film projects, winning a number of awards for his efforts.
+For over forty years David has worked on scores of commercials, T.V and film projects, winning a number of awards for his efforts.
 He operated his own visual effects production company full time for over twelve years and managed up to 20 employees at times.
 David was not just a manager he was "hands-on" with expertise in model making, matte painting, motion control, lighting, optical printing, editing, stop motion and cel animation.
-See David's Credits.
+See David's IMDB Credits.

 David Stipes is a filmmaker, visual effects consultant, artist and educator working in Phoenix, Arizona.
 He is one of the visual effects people who made the transition from the pre-computer (i.e. boiler plates and rivets) effects technology to the digital age of visual effects.
 See David's Curriculum Vitae.

 David knew at a young age that he wanted to do visual effects for movies.
 As soon as he could get a movie camera he began experimenting with every effects technique he could read about.
 He began corresponding with young animator / filmmaker, David Allen, and through him met Jim Danforth, Dennis Muren, Phil Kellison and many others.

 David moved to Phoenix in 1999 and became a full time instructor at The Art Institute of Phoenix.
 Moving to Arizona afforded him the opportunity to have a closer relationship with his son, Nathan, who is also a filmmaker.
 David continues to be supportive to his son and has functioned as a producer on some of Nathan’s film projects.